Research

 Australian National University | Canberra, Australia

 My PhD research consisted of two major parts.
-This first part involved extracting DNA from tissues deposited in museums across Australia, sequencing the DNA, and infferring a phylogeny for the Australian blindsnake genus Anilios.
+This first part involved extracting DNA from tissues deposited in museums across Australia, sequencing the DNA, and inferring a phylogeny for the Australian blindsnake genus Anilios.
 In the second part I used the phylogeny to test hypotheses about biogeographical history of the group, diversification dynamics, and how traits evolved in this continental radiation of ecologically conserved group.

 2017-2018